G protein-coupled receptor: Classification

-The exact size of the GPCR superfamily is unknown, but at least 831 different human genes (or ~ 4% of the entire protein-coding genome) have been predicted to code for them from genome sequence analysis.
+The exact size of the GPCR superfamily is unknown, but at least 831 different human genes (or about 4% of the entire protein-coding genome) have been predicted to code for them from genome sequence analysis.
 Although numerous classification schemes have been proposed, the superfamily was classically divided into three main classes (A, B, and C) with no detectable shared sequence homology between classes.

 The largest class by far is class A, which accounts for nearly 85% of the GPCR genes.
 Of class A GPCRs, over half of these are predicted to encode olfactory receptors, while the remaining receptors are liganded by known endogenous compounds or are classified as orphan receptors.
 Despite the lack of sequence homology between classes, all GPCRs have a common structure and mechanism of signal transduction.
 The very large rhodopsin A group has been further subdivided into 19 subgroups (A1-A19).

-According to the classical A-F system, GPCRs can be grouped into 6 classes based on sequence homology and functional similarity:
+According to the classical A-F system, GPCRs can be grouped into six classes based on sequence homology and functional similarity: